Note from Kathryn:

-If you are new here, you are not too late to start the challenge and to explore the many ways to create mandalas.
+If you are new here, you are not too late to start your own 100 mandalas challenge and explore the many ways to create mandalas.
 I guarantee you’ll discover some things about yourself in the process.

 Thank you all for sharing this delightful journey!

 Kathryn Costa is an artist, writer and educator whose passion can be summed up in three little words, “create and connect.”
 Since she started blogging in 2008, Kathryn has inspired people from 175 countries with her personal stories and artwork.
 Kathryn’s workshops help people to find clarity, let go of fear, embrace their dreams and explore their creativity.
 In October 2014, Kathryn decided to challenge herself to create 100 mandalas in 100 days and invited her friends online to join her.
 Within a year, the 100 Mandalas Challenge and Community has quickly grown to include thousands of mandala enthusiasts from all over the world.
 Kathryn is the author of “The Mandala Guidebook: How to Draw, Paint and Color Expressive Mandala Art” published by North Light Books.
 When Kathryn isn’t creating mandalas, she enjoys art journaling, collage, mixed media, photography and Ikebana (Japanese flower arranging).
 She lives in New England with her two cats.
 To learn more, visit 100mandalas.com.